Whiteknight/ParserObjects/docs/parsers_core.md

 The `FlattenParser` is conceptually similar to the `.SelectMany()` LINQ method.

+**Noticed** that the `Flatten` parser is not currently reentrant.
+If you recurse into the same instance of the `Flatten` parser, the results will be jumbled and appear out of order.

 ### Transform Parser

 The `Transform` parser transforms the output of an inner parser.
 If the inner parser fails the `Transform` parser fails.
 If the inner parser succeeds, the `Transform` parser will return a transformed result.